-For older adults who do not have a car or do not drive anymore, Uber is a cost effective way to get around.
+For older adults who do not have a car or do not drive anymore, Uber is a cost-effective way to get around.
 Book a local driver to attend doctor’s appointments or do errands without relying on friends or family.
-Easily download the UBER app from the App Store or Google Play; it works well on both iphones or androids.
+Easily download the UBER app from the App Store or Google Play; it works well on both iPhones and Android.

 - Emergency phone calls